To Top

 Odds to show

-You need to identify which horse will win the race and which horse will place second at the time that you place the bet.
+You need to identify which horse will win the race and which horse will place second at the time that you place the wager.
 If either horse finishes in a different spot, you lose.

-Trifecta betting
+Trifecta betting at the Haskell Invitational

 Superfecta

-Given how the previous three types of exotics have gone, you can probably guess what a superfecta is: It’s when you pick the horses to finish first, second, third and fourth, in the right order.
+Given how the previous three types of exotics have gone, you can probably guess what a superfecta is: It’s when you pick the horses to finish first, second, third, and fourth, in the right order.

 Another type of wager that you should know about is the quinella, which offers a slight variation of the exacta wager.